yaacov/hawkular-client-cli/README.md

 Utility script for accessing Hawkular metrics server remotely, the script can query a list of metric definitions and tags, update metrics tags, read and write metric data.
+The script is using the python [hawkular-client](https://github.com/hawkular/hawkular-client-python) module.

 ## License and copyright